The Benefits of a Closed Adoption

 Advantages for Adoptive Family

 - Family Freedom– When birth families are not involved, adoptive families are free to enjoy their family time without the potential complications associated with the outside intrusion.

 - Absence of fuzzy boundaries– Eliminates the risk of complications that can arise from birth parent interference or co-parenting concerns.

 Advantages for the Adopted Child

-The closed adoption advantages can vary from one child to another.
+The closed adoption advantages vary from one child to another.
 For the adopted child, potential advantages include:

 - Absence of fuzzy boundaries- Eliminates the risk of complications that can arise from birth parent interference or co-parenting concerns.

 - Protection from unstable birth families- Offers the adopted child protection from unstable or emotionally disturbed birth parents or birth family members.

-The closed adoption experience tends to vary for each adoption.
+The closed adoption experience varies for each adoption.
 Communication continues to be a vital factor in the adoption process.
 As communication about wishes, desires, expectations, etc. improves, the more comfortable everyone involved will be in the adoption process.

 It is helpful to talk to an adoption professional where you can explore adoption in greater detail.
 You can ask questions and learn more about the process without pressure.